romeerez/orchid-orm/docs/src/guide/query-methods.md

   .transform((nodes) => ({ nodes, cursor: nodes.at(-1)?.id }));
 ```

-You can also use the `tranform` on a nested sub-queries:
+You can also use the `tranform` on nested sub-queries:

 ```ts
 type Result = {